|Theme:||Jesus went to those who needed him. - Proper 5 (10) Year A|

 Jesus heard them and answered, "It isn't those that are well that need a doctor, it is those that are sick.
 I did not come to call the righteous.
 I came to call sinners to repentance."
 Just like our doctors once did, Jesus went to the homes of the people who needed him and he touched them and made them whole.

-Dear Jesus, help us to be willing to go to those who need you and tell them about your love.
+Dear Jesus, help us to be willing to go to those who need you and tell them of your love.
 Amen.

 Copyright © 2001-